 Unfortunately, we are not able to contact everyone who applies for a job with us.
 If you do not hear from us within six weeks of the closing date, you should assume that your application has not been successful.

-If you need this information in another format such as in Braille or in large print, please phone HR on [0191 telephone] or email [email].
+If you need this information in another format such as in Braille or in large print, please phone HR on [0191 2851000] or email [hr@ga.newcastle.sch.uk].

-Please email your completed application by the closing date by email: dcoffell@jesmondparkacademy.org.uk / hr@ga.newcastle.sch.uk / hr@northgosforth.co.uk.
+Please email your completed application by the closing date by email: hr@ga.newcastle.sch.uk /